 - Stay calm and reassure your child.

-- With your child upright in a chair or in your lap, tilt his or her head slightly forward.
+- Have your child sit upright in a chair or on your lap, then tilt his or her head slightly forward.

 - Gently pinch the soft part of the nose (just below the bony ridge) with a tissue or clean washcloth.

 - Keep pressure on the nose for about 10 minutes; if you stop too soon, bleeding may start again.